 Millions of years of evolution in our species has given us a pretty amazing set of tools - our hands!
 We would be foolish not to take advantage of this.
 Many of the most effective MSR procedures we teach are hands-on in nature.

 Yet as amazing as a clinician’s hands are, they still may not be able to address all problems.
 This is where MSR Protocols can help.
 In addition to, being a Chiropractor, my background also includes Chinese medicine, primarily acupuncture, Tai Chi, and meditation.
-Hence, you will see that we often combine acupuncture points in our protocols, teach our students (and patients) Tai Chi exercises, and often include mindful mediation.
+Hence, you will see that we often combine acupuncture points in our protocols, teach our students (and patients) Tai Chi exercises, and often include mindful meditation.
 It is interesting to see how research from around the world (including Harvard Medical School (2) is now objectively validating these ancient healing arts through the use of functional MRI brain scans, nerve conduction tests, and other procedures.
-(3; 4; 5) Practitioners are often skeptical about me teaching them Tai Chi, until they see the research about how it can make the tactical sensitivity in their hands equivalent to that of a blind person reading Braille.(6; 10) Just imagine how that could improve the palpation skills of a practitioner!
+(3; 4; 5) Practitioners are often skeptical about me teaching them Tai Chi until they see the research about how it can make the tactical sensitivity in their hands equivalent to that of a blind person reading Braille.(6; 10) Just imagine how that could improve the palpation skills of a practitioner!

-On top of this, when we consider how Tai Chi and meditation are both effective ways for reducing stress (cortisol and other hormones), improving quality of sleep, and increasing nerve conduction (even in diabetics), then why would we not take advantage of integrating these powerful tools into our practice.
+On top of this, when we consider how Tai Chi and meditation are both effective ways of reducing stress (cortisol and other hormones), improving the quality of sleep, and increasing nerve conduction (even in diabetics), then why would we not take advantage of integrating these powerful tools into our practice.
 (6; 7; 8; 9)

 Another aspect we often integrate into MSR is the amazing research coming out of the fascial community.
 I have been involved in this community for several decades and have attended numerous research congresses and courses around the world.
-The Fascial Community is producing some of the best, leading edge musculoskeletal research in medicine today.
-It brings together top researchers and clinicians, and frequently provides objective data that can be directly integrated into clinical practice.
+The Fascial Community is producing some of the best, leading-edge musculoskeletal research in medicine today.
+It brings together top researchers and clinicians and frequently provides objective data that can be directly integrated into clinical practice.
 (11)

 MSR IS BOTH ART & SCIENCE